oli5679/uk-modulus-check/readme.md

 [This](https://www.vocalink.com/tools/modulus-checking/) page details any changes to the specification.

-## Technicalities

-In general, I tried to minimise risk of returning `false` for a valid bank account.
+## sort codes not in spec

-1. if an account has an unseen sort code (not covered by any range in src/data/valacdos), any combination of sort-code and account number will be considered valid.
+If an account has an unseen sort code (not covered by any range in src/data/valacdos), any combination of sort-code and account number will be considered valid.
 This is because the Vocalink data doesn't seem to have 100% coverage.
 This might lead to a small % of 'false positives'.

 ## License